 Depending on where you live, select a site in an estuary, a field, a shoreline, lake or pond, or ocean.
 A woodland or forest is more difficult since it can be difficult to see birds in the trees.
 Select a site based on the known distribution of your selected species in your area.
 Students will make frequent visits, so the site needs to be fairly close to your school or to homes of students.
 The location must be accessible to students so birds can be counted accurately.
 Observers need to be far enough away from the birds not to disturb them, but close enough to count them.
 You can use binoculars or telescopes to see the birds better at a distance.
 The size of the site needs to be manageable for students to observe the birds.
 A very large area can be difficult for students to accurately count the birds.
 However, a large area can be divided into segments and the students can be divided into groups.
 Each group would count birds from one segment.
 Later the numbers from the groups can be pooled together to get the total number of birds on your entire study site.

 Do not choose an area where the birds are fed, as feeding may affect the bird numbers and would not show the natural number of birds frequenting a place with a natural food source.
 Avoid areas used for hunting if you are observing birds during hunting seasons.

-Bird Monitoring

-As the arrival time of birds can vary between years, start monitoring your site one or two weeks before the expected arrival.
+Bird Monitoring As the arrival time of birds can vary between years, start monitoring your site one or two weeks before the expected arrival.
 Choose a convenient time of day to observe.
 You need enough light to see the birds.
 Go at about the same time each day.
 If you are studying a shorebird along an ocean, make your observations within two hours of low tide.
 Look at tide tables for your area to know when to go.
-If you observe anything unusual during your observations, such as a bird of prey or high winds, record on the comment section on the Arctic Bird Migration Monitoring Data Sheet.
-Additional information can often help explain discrepancies or unusual values in the data.

 Each year students can select which bird species they would like to monitor.
 However, scientists would like to have at least one species that is consistently monitored each year.
 Continue observing until all or most of the selected bird species have left your area.

-Depending on the time of year when your selected birds normally migrate to your area, this protocol may be best facilitated as an out-of-school project by interested students.

-Student Preparation

-Familiarize the students with the study site and methods before students start to observe and count birds.
+Student Preparation Familiarize the students with the study site and methods before students start to observe and count birds.
 Have the students visit the site together and practice using binoculars or telescopes to count birds while scanning the area.
 Since you will be practicing before your chosen bird species arrives, decide beforehand what you will count.
 It could be all birds on the site or one species familiar to all students.
 It takes practice to use binoculars for counting birds.
 Have the students adjust the focus as necessary so that the data collected are reliable.
 Have the students compare notes on how they did, how many birds did they see and what problems they had or can foresee.